Inzhenerka/docs.getdbt.tech/website/snippets/_fusion_availability.md

 <Constant name="fusion_engine" /> powers dbt development everywhere — in the [<Constant name="dbt_platform" />](/docs/dbt-versions/upgrade-dbt-version-in-cloud#dbt-fusion-engine), [VS Code/Cursor](/docs/about-dbt-extension), and [locally](/docs/fusion/install-fusion-cli). <Constant name="fusion"/> in the <Constant name="dbt_platform"/> is available in private preview.
 Contact your account team for access. <Lifecycle status="private_preview" />

-Features vary by environment.
-Whether you’re new to dbt or already set up, check out the following table to see which Fusion-friendly tools you can use and what’s available where.
+Features vary depending on how Fusion is implemented.
+Whether you’re new to dbt or already set up, check out the following table to see which Fusion-friendly features you can use.

 <!-- table 1 for orientation (“Which tool should I use?”)-->